Don’t forget to upload your vaccine record to MyUHS.

 How do I interact with co-workers or students safely if I don’t know who is vaccinated?

 The most important thing you can do to ensure safe interactions is to become vaccinated yourself.
-Many students and employees have already received at least one dose.
+As of Sept.
+1, 92 percent of employees and 88 percent of students are vaccinated.
 Vaccination provides robust protection against COVID-19.

 How can I replace my lost vaccination card?